Janit0/Spam_Ham_detection/read.md

 2>.
 For preprocessing certain steps are followed:

-a). extraction of possible features using regex b). removal of unnecessary columns and rows with null check c). using tokenization to create tokens
+a. extraction of possible features using regex
+b. removal of unnecessary columns and rows with null check
+c. using tokenization to create tokens

 3>.
 A base line model is created along with classification report and AUC-ROC curve.